Some men go to marriage counseling willingly, but most who go do so grudgingly, and still more flat-out refuse.

 You will too—just as soon as you decide to be happy again.

-How will you show up as the Goddess of Fun and Light today?
+How will you show up as the Girl of Fun and Light today?
 I’d love to hear below.